qutip/qutip/doc/installation.rst

 QuTiP is primarily developed for Unix-based platforms such as Linux an Mac OS X, but it can also be used on Windows.
 We have limited experience and ability to help troubleshoot problems on Windows, but the following installation steps have been reported to work:

 1. Install the `Python(X,Y) <http://code.google.com/p/pythonxy/>`_ distribution (tested with version 2.7.3.1).
-Other Python distribitions, such as `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ or `Anaconda CE <http://continuum.io/downloads.html>`_ might work too, but this has not been verified.
+Other Python distributions, such as `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ or `Anaconda CE <http://continuum.io/downloads.html>`_ might work too, but this has not been verified.

 2. When installing Python(x,y), explicitly select to include the Cython package in the installation.
 This package is not selected by default.